yiru-xiong/ProjectGallery/Deep Reinforcement Learning/README.md

 - **Optimization Techniques**: Implementations of CMA-ES (Covariance Matrix Adaptation Evolution Strategy) and GCBC (Gradient-Based Continuous Control).
 - **Reinforcement Learning Methods**: Examples of episodic reinforcement learning and comparisons of exploration algorithms in the 10-armed bandit problem.
-- **Toy Environments**: Creation of custom toy environments for sanity checks, experimentation, evaluation, and enhancement of reinforcement learning algorithms.
+- **Custom Test Environments**: Creation of toy environments for sanity checks, experimentation, evaluation, and enhancement of reinforcement learning algorithms.

 ### Tech Stack